seaman248/R_life/README.md

-# Life game by Shiny and R
+# Life game by using R and Shiny